 Parents are encouraged to discuss problems or complaints with teachers and appropriate administrators in an effort to resolve issues in a timely manner and at the lowest administrative level possible.
-Complaints that cannot be resolved informally or if academic in nature through consultation with the Assistant Principal should then be directed to the CEO/Principal.
-After all administrative complaint procedures are exhausted, parents and students can bring complaints to the EVA Governing Board for consideration by notification to the Chairman of the Board via a written complaint (see Grievance policy posted at www.eastvoyager.org).
+Complaints that cannot be resolved informally or if academic in nature through consultation with the Chief Academic Officer should then be directed to the CEO/Principal.
+After all administrative complaint procedures are exhausted, parents and students can bring complaints to the EVA Governing Board for consideration by notification to the Chairman of the Board via a written complaint.